ghoshavirup0/HighwayENV/README.md

 ```
 conda create --name custom_env python=3.8
 ```
-All the dependencies with their corrosponding proper versions are mentioned in the <a href="requirements.txt" download>requirements.txt</a> file.
+All the dependencies with their corrosponding proper versions are mentioned in the <a href="https://github.com/ghoshavirup0/HighwayENV/blob/master/requirements.txt" download>requirements.txt</a> file.
 Install all the dependencies by the following command in terminal
 ```
 pip3 install -r requirements.txt
 ```

-## Usage
+## Execution

 Create a script in the <em>root</em> folder of the downloaded repository.